top of page

 Once you have booked your adventure or training you will receive an email with an itinerary, waiver and gear/vehicle check list.

-By Permit of the Mojave National Preserve
+By Permit of Death Valley National Park

 bottom of page